kejohnson1231/COVID19_Machine_Learning/Proposals.md

 >> *census.gov(demographic data)
 >> *healthit.gov (statewide adoption of health it in hospital and ambulatory settings, API also available, would need to apply to all counties in state, not sure if that's a good idea)
 >> *cms.gov (information about geographic requirements for telehealth reimbursements prior to COVID, potentially indicating readiness for switch to telehealth model by many healthcare providers)
+>> *healthdata.gov (data on healthcare availability and usage)
 >> *NYtimes github (raw data sets), API also available
 >> *Johns Hopkins github (raw data sets), API also available
 >> *Kaggle (crowd-sourced data in covid discussion thread, would want to verify authenticity of data)

+I would also be interested in looking at things like amazon prime/grocery delivery,

 # Proposal 2 -Create a time series predicting COVID19 infections using data from the previous day